Don Jazzy: Mo' Hits records and GOOD music

-Mavin Records
+Mavin records

 On 7 May 2012, Don Jazzy announced a new record label, Mavin Records.
 He said, "I see Mavin Records being the power house of music in Africa in the shortest possible time."
 On 8 May 2012, he released an album featuring the artists signed to his label.
 The songs on the album included: "Amarachi", "Forever", "Oma Ga", "Take Banana and Chocolate", "YOLO" and the anthem "I'm a MAVIN".
 Mavin records signed the vocalist, Tiwa Savage.
-Don Jazzy built a social network platform called "Marvin League" to complement and market his label.
+Don Jazzy built a social network platform called "Mavin League" to complement and market his label.

-On 5 November 2013, Ajereh had conflict with an artist, Wande Coal who left the label two days later.
+On 5 November 2013, Don Jazzy publicly accused Mavin Records artist Wande Coal of intellectual property theft following the release of the single "Baby Face", which Wande Coal said was produced by Shizzi.
+The accusation followed reports that Wande Coal had earlier released and promoted the single "Kilaju" without the label's support.
+Jazzy shared a studio demo of "Baby Face" online, which he said had been recorded the previous year, while Wande Coal denied the claim and shared what he described as the original version of the song.
+Mavin Records formally announced Wande Coal's departure on 7 November 2013, shortly after the public exchange.

 In September 2014, Ajereh produced a Nigerian social activist song with Reekado Banks and Di'Ja called "Arise".

 At the Headies Awards 2015, Ajereh argued with Olamide.
 The two disagreed about who should have won the "Next Rated" award.
 Lil Kesh of YBNL records lost to Reekado Banks, Ajereh's artist.
 The winner of the award received a car.
 Apologies on both sides were posted afterwards.

 After Reekado Banks departure from the Mavin Records label, Don Jazzy said he is still part of the family and wished him nothing but success in his career as he thanked him for the time spent with Mavin Records.

 In 2019, he signed Rema and later went on in 2020 to sign Ayra Starr into Mavins Record Label.
 In 2021, he announced a new artist, Magixx.

 On 7 April 2021, he revealed why he never signed Davido.
+He stated that he didn't need to because he "knew he was going to be big."